LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Dataset Details

-\end{figure*} The statistics of our datasets are provided in Table \ref{table:datastatistics}.
-We further provide below an example of a node and an edge in each citation graph category.
-The [...] symbol is inserted below to reduce the size of the related work.\\ \\ \textbf{Node ID:} 36234872 \\ \textbf{Title:} Influence of the Epoxy/Acid Stoichiometry on the Cure Behavior and Mechanical Properties of Epoxy Vitrimers \\
+The statistics of our datasets are provided in Table \ref{table:datastatistics}.
+We further provide below an example of a node and an edge.
+The [...] symbol is inserted below to reduce the size of the text.